home-assistant/home-assistant.io/source/_docs/authentication/multi-factor-auth.markdown

 After restarting Home Assistant, go to your [profile page](/docs/authentication/#your-account-profile) and there should be a "Multi-factor Authentication Modules" section.
 Click _Enable_ on the _Notify One-Time Password_ option.

 Try logging out, then logging in again.
-You will be asked for the six digit one-time password that was sent to your notify service.
+You will be asked for the six-digit one-time password that was sent to your notify service.
 Enter the password to log in.

 If the validation failed, a new one-time password will be sent again.

 <p class='note'>
 The Notify MFA module can't tell if the one-time password was delivered successfully.
-If you don't get the notification you won't be able to log in.
+If you don't get the notification, you won't be able to log in.

 You can disable the Notify MFA module by editing or removing the file `[your_config_dir]/.storage/auth_module.notify`.
 </p>